 Compared to all the hairdresser bills you’re bound to have clocked up with all that bleaching, perming or straightening, Nioxin runs pretty cheap!
 It doesn’t involve buying curling tongs or hair straighteners.
 Nor does it involve repeat visits to the salon.

 Nope, you can get a range of professional, salon-quality treatments at a price that won’t make your remaining hair stand on end!
-For instance, the 33.8oz/1L bottle of shampoo costs around $20–$30 on Amazon (although you’ll probably pay twice that at a salon).
+For instance, the 33.8oz/1L bottle of hair loss shampoo costs around $20–$30 on Amazon (although you’ll probably pay twice that at a salon).
 And the full Nioxin 6 system is under $50.
 Not bad, right?!

-As with any hair loss treatment (or rather, hair care system), how soon it works depends on the person.
+As with any hair thinning treatment (or rather, hair care system), how soon it works depends on the person.
 Some people notice a big difference in a few weeks, even though it’s recommended to use the kit for at least 6 months.

 The turnaround for me was at the 3-month mark – when I foolishly stopped using Nioxin.
 I have natural hair, though, so it wasn’t in that bad of a condition.
 For those with chemically treated hair, which is perhaps a little more damaged, it might take longer.